Tryambak Shankar Shejwalkar

-Tryambak Shankar Shejwalkar (T S Shejwalkar; Devanagari: त्र्यंबक शंकर शेजवलकर, त्र्यं. शं. शेजवलकर) (25 May 1895 – 28 November 1963) was an Indian award-winning historian and essayist.
+Tryambak Shankar Shejwalkar (25 May 1895 – 28 November 1963) was an Indian historian and essayist.

 Biography

 Shejwalkar was born in Kasheli, a village in Rajapur Taluka of Ratnagiri district.
 He passed matriculation examination in 1911 from a school run by the Aryan education society.
 Later he completed a Bachelor of Arts at Wilson College, Mumbai.

 His first job was in military accounts department from May 1918 to June 1921.
 He worked in Deccan College from August 1939 until 25 May 1955.
 Despite his retirement, he continued to work at Deccan College until his death.

 He was associated with Bharat Itihas Sanshodhak Mandal from 1918 onwards.
 There he came in contact with other historians like Datto Vaman Potdar, Govind Sakharam Sardesai and Dattopant Apte.

 Professional history

 Shejwalkar primarily wrote in the Marathi language, and was the founder-editor of now defunct Marathi periodical Pragati (1929–1932).
 Shejwalkar was also the Reader of Maratha History at Deccan College from 1939-1955.
 Shejwalkar's topics included historical, sociological and contemporary issues ranging from Vijayanagara Empire to Mahatma Gandhi, Marathi speaking poet-saints to decay of Brahminism and the work of Arnold J. Toynbee.

 Shejwalkar claimed that he ghostwrote G S Sardesai's book "Nanasaheb Peshwa".

 His biggest regret at the time of his death was that he could not complete the biography of Chatrapati Shivaji Maharaj.